 The scheme is for people with any permanent or temporary disability that prevents them driving a private vehicle.
 The following impairments could entitle you to a discounted fare: amputation, arthritis, asthma, cancer, epilepsy, head injury, intellectual disability, mental health, MS, Parkinsons, stroke, temporary broken bone, vision or hearing impairment, and more.

 To enquire about Access tickets, contact the Taranaki Disabilities Information Centre on 06 759 0019.

 When users of the Access scheme get on a bus, they should present their eligibility card (if they have one) to the driver and ask for an Access discounted fare, or hand the driver their Access ticket.

-Holders of Total Mobility cards are also eligible for concession fares on Citylink, Connector and Southlink services when they show their card to the driver.
+Holders of Total Mobility cards are also eligible for concession fares when using their Bee Card on Citylink, Connector and Southlink services.

 Your concession-fare information needs to be loaded on to your Bee Card to ensure you get the reduced fare.
 More information on concession fares and Bee Cards.